How to Stay Motivated for Long-Term Weight Loss with the Treadmill

 2. Keep Track of Your Progress

-- Please take a moment to note your non-scale victories.
-Losing weight is only one part of your journey.
-Keep track of other wins, like how much easier it is to finish your running workouts, how much faster or steeper you can go, or how much more energy you gain.
-You’ll stay inspired even when the scale doesn’t move as fast as you’d like when you reach these goals.
+• Make a note of other successes, including how much easier it is to do running exercises, how much faster or steeper you can go, or how much energy you get.
+You’ll stay motivated even if the scale doesn’t move rapidly enough after you meet these goals.

 3. Make Treadmill Workouts Enjoyable